PramitDutta1999/SSL-with-Transformation-Prediction-based-Pretext-Learning/README.md

   - Link: [Conv-Vit on MDPI](https://www.mdpi.com/2313-433X/9/7/140)
   The methodology, core implementation, and results are novel and tailored for this specific framework.

+## Reference
+This work was presented on The 2025 IGT x ImNO Joint Symposium [Find the abstract here] (https://www.igtximno.ca/wp-content/uploads/ImNO-2025-Proceedings.pdf) [Explore the poster here](https://www.researchgate.net/publication/391459808_Self-Supervised_Learning_for_Retinal_Disease_Classification_Reducing_Annotation_Dependency_with_Transformation-Based_Pretext_Learning_with_Limited_Labels)

+If you use this code or model in your research, please cite the abstract to acknowledge the original work.

 ## Acknowledgments
 This project was completed as part of the **CIS*6020: Artificial Intelligence** course at the **University of Guelph** under the guidance of Professor **Neil Bruce**.
 Thanks to the **AI Enabled Medical Imaging Analysis Lab** for their support and resources throughout this work.